oneilk38/technical-challenge-notes/README.md

 checking the dashboard at 9am, it would not be returned.
 This breaks the requirement of having a reminder show up on the dashboard at `00:00am`.

+### Timezone bug
+I think timezones are causing a bug.
+For my machine atleast, instant.now() is returning GMT, where as I am in GMT+1.
+I created two reminder this morning at 8:20am GMT+1, one with a timestamp of 8:15am GMT+1 and one with a timestamp of 7:15am GMT+1 - only the second reminder was returned as the value for Instant.now() on my machine is GMT , not GMT+1.
+There needs to be better handling around user timezones.

 ### findAt in occurrences
 The query for returning all unacknowledged occurrences has a comment mentioning it suppose to return all unacknowledged occurrence, however it is missing a check on the isAcknowledged field.